RostamVPN/mullvadvpn-app/audits/2018-09-24-assured-cure53.md

 # 2018-09-24 - Assured and Cure53

-Eight testers from [Cure53](https://cure53.de/) and [Assured](https://assured.se/) spent a total of 18 days to complete the audit of version [2018.2] of the Mullvad VPN app.
+Eight testers from [Cure53](https://cure53.de/) and [Assured](https://assured.se/) spent a total of 18 days to complete the audit of version [2018.2] of the Rostam VPN app.

 As summarized in the report, "the assessment yielded a total of seven issues, which [is] an exceptionally small number given the complex field of the VPN software and the connected, vast